KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       Verification that the operation is correct is requested before the change is executed unless the `--no-verify' parameter is set.

+      Examples:

+      smicli users add -f John -l Malia -e jm@blah.com -c ?

+         Defines a new user with name and email defined after using select list to get companyID of the user.
+A prompt for verification is presented before the database is changed.

     Options:
       -f, --firstname TEXT  User first name.  [required] -l, --lastname TEXT   User last name  [required]